HaozheLiwhu/WHUMATH-football-team-website/README.md

 # WHUMATH-football-team-website
-This is the official website of WHU School of Mathematics and Statistics Football Team.
+This is the official website of School of Mathematics and Statistics Football Team, Wuhan University.